Full Name: United Mexican States

 Despite Mexico’s relatively open economy, a number of key sectors in Mexico continue to be characterized by a high degree of market concentration.
 These include telecommunications, electricity, television broadcasting, petroleum, beer, cement, and tortillas which feature one or a few dominant companies with enough market power to restrict competition.
 In support of smaller enterprises, state governments have passed small business facilitation measures, making it easier to open businesses.

 As a free market economy comprised of modern and outmoded industry and agriculture, it is becoming increasingly dominated by the private sector.

 Economic Freedom: Mexico’s economic freedom score is 66.0, making its economy the 67th freest in the 2020 Index of Economic Freedom.

 Market Access: Mexico has free trade agreements with over 50 countries including Guatemala, Honduras, El Salvador, the European Free Trade Area, and Japan – putting more than 90% of trade under free trade agreements.

-The Mexican government is currently developing an International Trade Single Window to simplify import, export, and transit-related operations, increase efficiency, and reduce costs and time for international traders.
+The Mexican government is currently developing an International Trade Single Window to simplify import, export, and transit-related operations, increase efficiency and reduce costs and time for international traders.

 Corruption: According to Transparency International’s 2019 Corruption Perceptions Index, Mexico scored 29 on a scale of 1 to 100, where lower numbers represent a greater perception of corruption.
-Corruption is pervasive in almost all levels of Mexican government and society.
+Corruption is pervasive at almost all levels of the Mexican government and society.
 Aggressive investigations and operations have exposed corruption at the highest levels of government.
 The government has enacted strict laws attacking corruption and bribery, with average penalties of five to ten years in prison.